About The Key Smartcard

 Replacing and transferring the key

-How do I get a replacement Key Smartcard if it is lost or stolen?
+How do I get a replacement Key Smartcard if it is damaged, stops working, is lost or stolen?

-If your Key Smartcard stops is lost or stolen, we’ll block the card and send a free replacement to your registered address with any valid tickets at the time of replacement pre-loaded to the card so it’s ready for you to use.
+If your Key Smartcard stops working, is lost or stolen, we’ll block the card and send a free replacement to your registered address.
+If you had tickets on your Smartcard, your replacement will arrive with them pre-loaded and ready to use.
 Just log in to your account to cancel and replace your existing smartcard.
 We’ll give you up to 2 free replacements over 12 months.
-Any subsequent replacements, will need to be investigated and we may retain your Key Smartcard.
+Any subsequent replacements will need to be investigated and we may retain your Key Smartcard.

 Is my Key transferable to other people?